rx-angular/rx-angular/libs/cdk/README.md

 | `^12.0.0` or `^13.0.0` | `^6.5.5` or `^7.4.0` | `> 1.0.0-alpha.10`  |
 | `^11.0.0`              | `^6.5.5`             | `<= 1.0.0-alpha.10` |

-Regarding the compatibility to RxJs, we generally stick to the compatibilities of the angular framework itself.
+Regarding the compatibility with RxJS, we generally stick to the compatibilities of the Angular framework itself.
-All the packages support RxJs versions `^6.5.5` || `^7.4.0`.
+All the packages support RxJS versions `^6.5.5` || `^7.4.0`.
-For more information about the compatibilities of angular itself see this [gist](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3)
+For more information about the compatibilities of Angular itself see this [gist](https://gist.github.com/LayZeeDK/c822cc812f75bb07b7c55d07ba2719b3).